Carlo Betocchi

 One from the Enemy, and the other from God.

-The wretch smittem by them fumbles between
+The wretch smitten by them fumbles between

 the two: it seems to him that One does not